Gotye: 2010–2013: Making Mirrors and international success

 On 18 October 2011, Gotye released a film clip for the song "Don't Worry, We'll Be Watching You" on YouTube and Vimeo.
 The visuals were animated and directed by Benjamin Drake and Eddie White.
 On 20 November 2011, Gotye released a film clip for the song "Don't Worry, We'll Be Watching You" on YouTube and Vimeo.
 The visuals were animated and directed by Greg Sharp and Ivan Dixon at Rubber House.

 On 1 February 2012, Gotye made his American television debut on Jimmy Kimmel Live!, performing "Eyes Wide Open", "Somebody That I Used to Know" with Kimbra and "State of The Art".
 On 12 February 2012, "Somebody That I Used to Know" reached Number 1 on the UK singles chart.
 The next week it fell from the top spot but on 26 February it reached the top spot for a second time, where it remained for a total of five weeks.
 On 24 February 2012, Gotye released a film clip for the song "Easy Way Out" on YouTube and Vimeo.This video won the award of Best Music Video at the 2013 Byron Bay International Film Festival.
-The visuals were animated and directed by Darcy Prendergast and Oh Yeah Wow.

 Gotye performed "Somebody That I Used to Know" on Saturday Night Live on 14 April 2012 along with "Eyes Wide Open".
 These collective performances helped the single to reach Number 1 on the Billboard Hot 100 for the week ending 28 April 2012, giving Gotye his first U.S. Number 1 single; the first Australian artist to reach Number 1 in the U.S. since Savage Garden in 2000.
 In April 2012, "Somebody That I Used to Know" broke a 47-year-old record in the Netherlands by becoming the most successful song in the history of the Dutch charts.
 Gotye was interviewed on 7 April 2012 broadcast of National Public Radio's All Things Considered.

-The magazine American Songwriter named Gotye their Writer of The Week for the week of 6 February 2012.
-On 31 May 2012, Gotye announced that he would release a digital compilation of the 10 official remixes of "Somebody That I Used To Know" on 8 June.
+The magazine American Songwriter named Gotye their Writer of the Week for the week of 6 February 2012.
+On 31 May 2012, Gotye announced that he would release a digital compilation of the 10 official remixes of "Somebody That I Used to Know" on 8 June.

-Gotye announced a world tour in May 2012 covering many parts of the world where he had not previously played.
-The tour began in August 2012 in Korea and wound through Japan, North America, Europe, the Middle East and finished in Australia in December 2012.

 On 15 February 2013, Fractured Heart, an interactive sound and light sculpture designed and built by illuminart in collaboration with Gotye, was launched at the National Film and Sound Archive (NFSA) headquarters in Canberra, Australia.
 Gotye also curated and presented a special screening of works by some of his favourite animators, including those who have worked with him on the music videos for "Hearts a Mess", "Easy Way Out" and "State of the Art".